How 3D Printing In Polyamide (MJF) Really Works

 Polyamide (MJF) is a very fine, white granular powder.
 Its natural finish has a sandy look and a grey color.
 The final color is grey because the white polyamide powder is mixed with the black ink used as a fusing agent.
 That’s why the final grey can have slightly different shadings depending on the print.
 For a uniform look, it is possible to dye the printed models in black.

-You should use Polyamide (MJF) for models which require crisp textures, surface details or labels.
+You should use Polyamide (MJF) for models that require crisp textures, surface details, or labels.
 It’s also a good material for highly complex parts with lattices and hinges.

 - Wall thickness: